TNC and Dr. Sylvia Earle: Like-Minded Ocean Advocates

-Dr. Earle’s life’s work has intersected on many occasions with the Conservancy’s conservation efforts around the globe and in the waters along the Florida coast.
-Like the Conservancy, her organization, Mission Blue, informs the public and decision-makers about ocean issues such as overfishing, plastic pollution and habitat protection.
-Dr. Earle and Mission Blue work closely with the Conservancy, swimming in the same policy waters, sharing common goals.
+Dr. Earle’s life’s work has intersected on many occasions with our conservation efforts around the globe and in the waters along the Florida coast.
+Like TNC, her organization, Mission Blue, informs the public and decision-makers about ocean issues such as overfishing, plastic pollution and habitat protection.
+Dr. Earle and Mission Blue work closely with us, swimming in the same policy waters, sharing common goals.

 Dr. Earle spent her formative years in Dunedin, near St. Petersburg on the Gulf Coast of Florida.